axibase/atsd/rule-engine/functions-script.md

 ...
 ```

-Execute the Python script by passing its name, similar to `bash` scripts.
+Execute the Python script by specifying its file name, similar to `bash` scripts.

 ```javascript
 scriptOut('check_site.py', ['example.org', 3])